What is a Best Restored Beach?

 - Recreation — America’s beaches have twice as many visitors annually (more than 2 billion) as all of America’s national parks combined.
 The combined revenue from beaches and beach-related U.S. tourism is $1.3 trillion, with $124 billion in in annual taxes going to all levels of government.

 How Do I Nominate a Best Restored Beach?

 Coastal communities can nominate their restoration projects for consideration.
-2017 nominations are now being accepted and are due on April 8, 2017.
 Judging is based on three criteria:

 - The economic and ecological benefits the beach brings to its community,

 - The short- and long-term success of the restoration project; and

 - The challenges each community overcame during the course of the project.